Rice Lake State Park: Cultural history

 Wild rice grows naturally in the lake, hence its English name.
 Native Americans in the area harvested the rice as an important food source.
 The Treaty of Mendota in 1851 opened up southern Minnesota to European settlement.
 In 1854, the village of Rice Lake arose on the northeast shore of the lake, along an important stagecoach route.
 The village was expected to grow significantly for a rail line was planned to pass through, but the line was ultimately laid farther south and Rice Lake was soon abandoned.
 The one surviving structure from the village of Rice Lake is a Methodist church built in 1857, which still stands in the northeast corner of the state park.
+In 2008, local volunteers gave the church a new foundation and did other preservation work, though it is no longer regularly used for worship.

 Rice Lake's other outlets were dammed and diked in the 1870s to channel more flow down the eastern outlet to power a mill in Wasioja.
 Nevertheless, the water level would periodically drop too low to run the mill, and it went out of business, later burning down in 1891.
 Most of the water control structures remained in place, however, limiting outflow and resulting in eutrophication from accumulated agricultural runoff.
 Rice Lake grew progressively shallower as it filled in with dead vegetation.

 In the 20th century, Rice Lake became a recreational destination in the area, for although it was filling in, it was one of the few lakes in southeast Minnesota.
 The Izaak Walton League owned 50 acre on the north shore, and another fishing and hunting club owned other lakefront.
 In 1961, the newspaper editor in Claremont, Dana Hinckley, sparked strong local interest in creating a state park around Rice Lake.
 The idea was appealing for several factors.
 Owatonna had lost part of Kaplan Woods State Park to construction of Interstate 35, and the Owatonna swimming pool was crowded.
 Residents expected that the state would dredge Rice Lake to improve boating and swimming.
 With such support, legislation creating Rice Lake State Park passed in 1963.
 That same year the shrunken Kaplan Woods State Park was transferred to Owatonna as a city park, known today as Kaplan's Woods Parkway.

 The actual purchase of lots from their various private owners proceeded more slowly than local enthusiasm would have indicated.
 Several owners were reluctant to sell, but by 1967 recreational facilities had been installed in the north central part of the park, mostly on the former Izaak Walton League property.
 Inholdings have been acquired periodically over the years, but the dream of dredging Rice Lake proved unfeasible.
 Moreover, the mud, algae, and leeches compromised the lake's appeal as a swimming destination.
 However, as Rice Lake has become less appealing for human activities, it has become more appealing to waterfowl.
 Rice Lake State Park has reinvented itself as a birdwatching destination.